A law firm's offices, stone facade and a street-level entrance

 Document Comparison

-Compare contract versions, identify changed terms, and flag substantive modifications across document revisions.
-Process redlines and track changes analysis entirely on-premises.
+Compare versions, catch the changed terms, and flag the substantive edits across a revision history.
+Redlines and track-changes analysis run on-premises.

 Billing Narrative Drafting